Paid in Capital Meaning

 Therefore, Starbuck’s total Paid in Capital = $42.4 million.

-When the shares are directly purchased by the investor from the company then the company receives the fund as contributed capital and when the buyers buy the shares from the open market then the amount of shares is directly received by the investor selling them.
-Paid in share capital is not an income generated by the company through its day to day operations but actually, it is a fund raised by the company through the selling of its equity shares.
+When the investor directly purchases the shares from the company, then the company receives the fund as contributed capital.
+When the buyers buy the shares from the open market, then the amount of shares is directly received by the investor selling them.
+Paid in share capital is not an income generated by the company through its day to day operations, but actually, it is a fund raised by the company through the selling of its equity shares.

 - It is the capital which is paid in during the preferred stock or common stock issuance by the investor.
 The shareholders are considered the owner of the company.
-Their money is invested in terms of share capital and in return, they get dividends (share of profit in the company)
+Their money is invested in terms of share capital and return; they get dividends (share of profit in the company)

-- The shares issued by the company always have par value which is fixed when the shares are originally issued by the company in an IPO (Initial Public Offer).
+- The shares issued by the company always have a par value.
+It is fixed when the company originally issues the shares in an IPO (Initial Public Offer).
 It is the original cost of the stock shown in the certificate.
 Market value is different from par value.
 Market value is determined by the buying and selling the business in the open market.
 In the balance sheet, the shares are always shown at their par value or face value.

 Examples of Paid in Capital Calculation